Heavenston/ocaml_maze_generator/README.md

     maze_generator.exe --help

 ## How to compile
-### Compile
-Make sure you have `opam` and `dune` installed and setup, then go inside this project directory and run:
+Make sure you have `opam` and `dune` installed and setup, then install all the depdencies:

+    dune install bimage bimage-io bimage-unix clap

+then go inside this project directory and run:

 	dune build

-This will create the executable on `_build/default/maze_generator.exe`
-### Run
-If you want to directly run the program, type:
+This will create the executable on `_build/default/maze_generator.exe`, if you want to directly run the program, type:

     dune exec ./maze_generator.exe -- [(--width|-w) <VALUE>] [(--height|-h) <VALUE>] [<OUTPUT>]